 You can get a broad feel for the decoration culture in Vienna from the city’s own Christmas lights, where whites and yellows dominate.
 Or from the wares sold at the Christmas markets, which have a handcrafted, artisan feel.

-In general, there’s less plastic and more glass, wood, straw and other natural materials (with the exception of strings and strings of white LED lights).
+In general, you’ll find less plastic and more glass, wood, straw, and other natural materials here (with the exception of strings and strings of white LED lights).

-Adventkranz (Advent wreath)
+2. Adventkranz (Advent wreath)

 This is a tabletop decoration featuring four candles.

-A metal or straw frame wrapped tightly in spruce or other twigs forms the basic wreath, and the remaining decoration is a question of your own style and imagination.
+A metal, polystyrene or straw frame wrapped tightly in spruce or other twigs forms the basic wreath, and the remaining decoration is a question of your own style and imagination.

-Barbarazweig (St. Barbara’s twig)
+3. Barbarazweig (St. Barbara’s twig)

-Legend has it that on her way to imprisonment and eventual execution, the catholic saint Barbara caught her clothes in a roadside fruit tree, breaking off a twig.
+Legend has it that on her way to imprisonment and eventual execution, the catholic saint, Barbara, caught her clothes in a roadside fruit tree, breaking off a twig.
 She took the twig with her to prison, where it flowered on the day her death sentence was passed.